Capitalisation of animal breeds

 cuckoo bee – This name is used not for just one bee species but a few.
 They lay their eggs in the nests of other bees, similar to the behaviour of a cuckoo, hence the name.

-little owl – Some people prefer to capitalise such common descriptors in animal names to distinguish between the breed name and a ‘small owl’.
+little owl – Some people prefer to capitalise such common descriptors in animal names to distinguish between the breed name and an owl that happens to be small in stature.
 However, in Merriam-Webster, it is listed in lower case.

 red deer – So named due to its reddish-brown coat.
 Nice and simple, and no capitalisation required!